 If a request is made using a path that traverses a junction entry that contains an EPR that references another RNS namespace, the request MUST be interrupted by returning a referral reference.
-A referral reference is therefore defined as a response message that contains one or more EPRs that redirect the service consumer to a new RNS service endpoint to continue the namespace operation.
+A referral message is therefore defined as a response message that contains one or more referral references within the rns:referral element of the response message that redirect the service consumer to a new RNS service endpoint to continue the namespace operation.
 If an rns:PathRemainder element is present within an EPR that is returned by RNS, and the element contains a non-NULL value, it is considered a referral reference (EPR) and the application or client MUST redirect the request to the RNS service provider specified by the EPR.
 An RNS referral reference is used to indicate further path resolution is needed before the initial request can be satisfied.
 The application or client is responsible for handling all details related to connecting to multiple service providers and maintaining a mapping between each provider's BaseDirectory and the absolute path.